The Right To Bear Arms Shall Not be Infringed Upon

 Here's where it gets interesting.
 The experimenter removes a second one of the original monkeys from the cage and replaces him with a new monkey.
 Again, the new monkey begins to climb the ladder and, again, the other monkeys pull him off and beat him, including the monkey who had never been sprayed.
 Each original monkey is removed until no monkey that has ever been sprayed is still in the cage.

-By the end of the experiment, none of the original monkeys were left and yet, despite none of them ever experiencing the cold, wet, spray, they had all learned never to try and go for the bananas and they would continue to beat any new monkey that tied.
+By the end of the experiment, none of the original monkeys were left and yet, despite none of them ever experiencing the cold, wet, spray, they had all learned never to try and go for the bananas and they would continue to beat any new monkey that tried.

 If you could ask the Monkeys why they don't go for the Banana and why they beat others for trying, they would probably say: